Second or Subsequent Resident Visa

 Arriving in New Zealand

-• you refuse to let us take your photo or to provide us with your fingerprints or an iris scan, if asked for them
+• refuse to let us take your photo, fingerprints or an iris scan

-• you are unable to provide evidence of any onward travel or funds required by the conditions of your visa.
+• cannot provide evidence of any onward travel or funds required by the conditions of your visa.

 Travel

-Your travel conditions will be granted for the time period your travel conditions would have been valid for, if you'd applied for them at the time your previous Resident Visa expired.
+Your travel conditions will be given for the time period your travel conditions would have been valid for, if you had applied for them at the time your previous resident visa expired.

-If you're granted a Second or Subsequent Resident Visa as the partner of a New Zealand citizen, your travel conditions will be valid for 24 months.
+If you are given a Second or Subsequent Resident Visa as the partner of a New Zealand citizen, your travel conditions will be valid for 24 months.

-If you had any section 49 conditions on your previous Resident Visa, they'll apply to your Second or Subsequent Resident Visa too.
+If you had additional conditions, called ' on your previous Resident Visa, they will apply to your Second or Subsequent Resident Visa too.

 Keep your visa in a valid passport